thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing-assessor.md

 1. Replace the content within curly brackets {} with your analysis or response
 2. For the <analysis> section, provide detailed reasoning for your evaluation of each criterion, focusing on content preservation, factual accuracy, and adherence to voice requirements.
-3. For all other sections, respond ONLY with "Yes" or "No" to the stated question
+3. For each rubric question, replace the instruction in curly brackets with either "Yes" or "No".
-4. Do not include any additional explanation or commentary in the criterion responses
+4. After the Yes/No response is given, replace the instruction in curly brackets with a brief explanation or evidence supporting this response in the <explanation> tag.

 XML Template: